ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 The Power of Myth - Joseph Campbell

-The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers - Ben Horowitz

-The Four Steps to the Epiphany - Steve Blank

-Getting Real: The Smarter, Faster, Easier Way to Build a Successful Web Application - Jason Fried

 How to Get Filthy Rich In Rising Asia - Mohsin Hamid

 Island - Aldous Huxley

-The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success - William N. Thorndike

-Purple Cow: Transform Your Business by Being Remarkable - Seth Godin

 Deep Work: Rules for Focused Success in a Distracted World - Cal Newport

 Sapiens: A Brief History of Humankind -  Yuval Noah Harari

-Anything You Want: 40 Lessons for a New Kind of Entrepreneur - Derek Sivers

-Founders at Work: Stories of Startups' Early Days - Jessica Livingston

-The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World - Pedro Domingos

-The Heart of Understanding: Commentaries on the Prajñaparamita - Thich Nhat Hanh

-Why Buddhism is True: The Science and Philosophy of Meditation and Enlightenment - Robert Wright

-Skin in the Game: Hidden Asymmetries in Daily Life - Nassim Nicholas Taleb

 # Every book I have read since May 2016